tolgacatak17/TurbofanModeling/README.md

 This repository is organized as follows:

-1. **`code/`**: Contains MATLAB scripts for modeling and analyzing the turbofan system, including the calculation of thermodynamic states, efficiencies, and performance metrics.
+1. **`report/`**: Contains the detailed report explaining the turbofan modeling process, mathematical formulations, and analysis of the results.

-2. **`report/`**: Contains the detailed report explaining the turbofan modeling process, mathematical formulations, and analysis of the results.
+2. **`src/`**: Contains MATLAB scripts for modeling and analyzing the turbofan system, including the calculation of thermodynamic states, efficiencies, and performance metrics.

 3. **`README.md`**: Provides an overview of the project, objectives, and instructions for running the MATLAB scripts and interpreting the results.